 Students and parents may experience a range of problems and difficulties.
 This is normal.
 Any problem should firstly be taken to the International Directors or to Guidance staff.

 The School adheres to the Education (Pastoral Care for International Students) Code of Practice 2021

 An appeal authority operates through NZQA and any complaints and /or disputes will be dealt with under the new Code of Practice and/or the International Student Contract Dispute Resolution Scheme.
 Students are advised of this at orientation and a ‘How to Make a Complaint’ poster is displayed in the International Office and the International ESOL Room.

 The School requires up to date information on all students.
-Please inform the international office when addresses or telephone numbers change.
+Please inform the international team when addresses or telephone numbers change.
 In some cases, the International Director or office staff may need to contact parents or caregivers during working hours so the School requires an up to date contact address/telephone number for a parent’s or caregiver’s place of employment.
 We wish to avoid embarrassment by sending incorrectly addressed mail so would also appreciate being informed in cases where marital status change.

 As part of the education system in New Zealand, students will often go on supervised class trips outside of school to places of interest for topics they are studying or with the International Department.

 Before a class trip can take place permission must be granted by senior management of Lincoln High School, and Risk Analysis Management forms completed.

-As part of this process we must obtain sig permission from the caregiver of each International Student before they can participate in a school trip.
+As part of this process we must obtain signed permission from the caregiver of each International Student before they can participate in a school trip.